ceramic-engine/ceramic-engine.github.io/content/examples/02-samples/06-nine-slice.md

 title: Nine-Slice
 permalink: examples/nine-slice/
 sample: nine-slice
+description: A sample that demonstrates how to use ceramic.NineSlice visual to scale a texture with fixed borders.
 ---

 A sample that demonstrates how to use `ceramic.NineSlice` visual to scale a texture with fixed borders.